 You should provide us with or change your RWT rate that’s appropriate to your level of taxable income.
 Selecting a rate that is too low may mean you have an end of year tax liability.

 You should also provide us with your IRD number.
-If you do not provide us with your IRD number, we’ll deduct RWT at the highest rate, currently 33%.
+If you do not provide us with your IRD number, we are required to deduct RWT at the non-declaration rate of 45%.

 Residents withholding tax (RWT) rate exemptions

 You can find out if you’re exempt from resident withholding tax (RWT) on the Inland Revenue (IRD) website.
 If you qualify for an exemption, you’ll need to provide us with a copy of a current Certificate of exemption, which you can drop off at any one of our branches, or post us a copy.

 If you’re not exempt from RWT and you do not provide us with both your RWT rate and your IRD number, BNZ is required to deduct RWT at the highest rate.